 South Africa’s role in the global big cat trade

 South Africa is farming numerous big cat species for the commercial international trade and is one of the biggest exporters of big cats and their parts to Asia.
-The illegal wildlife trade is the fourth largest criminal activity in the world, and it is being fueled by the trade in big cat products from South Africa.
+The illegal wildlife trade is the fourth largest criminal activity in the world, and it is being fuelled by the trade in big cat products from South Africa.
 This is driving consumer demand, largely from Asia, for their parts.

 Business in the age of mass extinction.